zhang-dut/yolov8-pytorch/docs/datasets/detect/argoverse.md

 ---
 comments: true
-description: Explore Argoverse, a comprehensive dataset for autonomous driving tasks including 3D tracking, motion forecasting and depth estimation used in YOLO.
+description: Learn about the Argoverse dataset, a rich dataset designed to support research in autonomous driving tasks such as 3D tracking, motion forecasting, and stereo depth estimation.
-keywords: Argoverse dataset, autonomous driving, YOLO, 3D tracking, motion forecasting, LiDAR data, HD maps, ultralytics documentation
 ---

 # Argoverse Dataset